ravveni/wi-fileshare/README.md

 `$ ./wi-fileshare`

 within the current working directory:
-- creates an `index.md` for landing page, skips if exists
+- creates an `index.md` for customizable landing page, skips if exists
 - creates a `share` directory for filesharing, skips if exists
 - converts `index.md` to `index.html`
 - serves on port 8080